 Secretary, New York, NY

 Rick currently serves as the secretary of the National Association of Criminal Defense Lawyers (NACDL).
-He has previously served as a two-term member of the board of directors, as well as parliamentarian, a non-voting member of the executive committee for the 2011-2012 presidential term.
-He also served as co-chair of both the Indigent Defense Committee and the Special Task Force on Problem-Solving Courts, and is currently co-chair of the Task Force on Restoration of Rights and Status After Conviction.
+He has previously served NACDL as a two-term member of the board of directors, parliamentarian, co-chair of both the Indigent Defense Committee and the Special Task Force on Problem-Solving Courts, and is currently co-chair of the Task Force on Restoration of Rights and Status After Conviction.

-Rick is a member of the New York State Bar Association Criminal Justice Section Executive Committee, sits on the boards of the New York State Defenders Association (NYSDA) and the Sirius Foundation and serves on the Editorial Board of the Amsterdam News.
+Rick is a member of the inaugural steering committee of the National Association for Public Defense (NAPD) and the New York State Bar Association Criminal Justice Section Executive Committee.
+He also sits on the boards of the New York State Defenders Association (NYSDA) and the Sirius Foundation and serves on the Editorial Board of the Amsterdam News.